How to Negotiate Your Salary: 10 Tips to Earn More

 10. Focus on your future.

-After your negotiation, you will find out whether you were successful in achieving your target salary and benefits.
+After your negotiation, you will find out whether you successfully achieved your target salary and benefits.

-If you get what you wanted, then congratulations!
-If you don’t, then you will need to consider whether the job meets your personal, professional, and financial goals.
+If you get what you want, congratulations!
+If you don’t, you will need to consider whether the job meets your personal, professional, and financial goals.
 In many cases, however, you will probably find that you got some of what you wanted but not all.

 Only you can decide if the offer is worth it for you.

 Whatever the outcome, keep your attention on your future.
-There will be other negotiations in the future and by taking the first step here, you have better prepared yourself for the next time.
+There will be other negotiations in the future and by taking the first step here, you better prepare yourself for the next time.

 To help improve your negotiating abilities, you might consider taking Successful Negotiation: Essential Strategies and Skills offered by the University of Michigan.